jaclu/tmux-keybtest/README.md

 terminal will beep, so if in a public spot, mutung the sound might come in handy before running this.

-Unrecognized keys will be printed, this will certainly happen for keys not present on the US keyboard!
+Unrecognized keys will be printed.

 If time allows, please submit such output in an issue, and I will add it!
-I will only need the character/character sequence displayed, ideally also what keyboard type generated it, but that is optional.
+I will only need the character/character sequence displayed for a given key, ideally also what keyboard type generated it, but that is optional.

 ## If terminal cant be made to send the correct sequence